jenkor/UEX-Discord-Integration/README.md

 ## 🤝 Contributing

-This is designed for personal deployment, but improvements are welcome:
+This is designed for multi-user deployment, but improvements are welcome:

 1. Fork the repository
 2. Create a feature branch